 Write the first ad.

 A simple test of a brief is to try and write the first ad.
-Don’t craft detailed words and images, but try to develop a creative idea that demonstrates its executability.
+Don’t craft detailed words and images, but develop a creative idea demonstrating its executability.

 Start with an interesting strategic idea.